seal-rg/recurrent-pretraining/README.md

 # Pretraining a Depth-Recurrent Model

 This repo contains the code we used to train a recurrent-depth model at scale on 4096 AMD GPUs on Frontier.
-All details on this model can be found in the tech report: "Scaling up Test-Time Compute with Latent Reasoning: A Recurrent Depth Approach."
+All details on this model can be found in the tech report: "Scaling up Test-Time Compute with Latent Reasoning: A Recurrent Depth Approach" (https://www.arxiv.org/abs/2502.05171).
 The final model is `huginn-0125`, which can be found here: https://huggingface.co/tomg-group-umd/huginn-0125.

 This repo is based on a fork of https://github.com/Lightning-AI/litgpt, which was very helpful to bootstrap our efforts, but little `litgpt` code remains at this stage.
 Code in this repository was written by Jonas Geiping, John Kirchenbauer, Sean McLeish, Khalid Saifullah, Manli Shu, Neel Jain, Siddarth Singh, Abhimanyu Hans, Monte Hoover and Prajwal Singhanaia.